flyingcircusio/doc/src/reference/security/data-protection.rst

 Low-security locations
 ++++++++++++++++++++++

-The Flying Circus operates two low-security zones called `development` (used for the development of the Flying Circus infrastructure) and `WHQ` (used to as staging environment for platform changes, and to operate non critical internal applications).
+The Flying Circus operates one low-security zone called `development` (used for the development of the Flying Circus infrastructure).

 Those locations are currently not allowed to be used for customer data storage as they are not sufficiently protected.